extwiii/CarND-Vehicle-Detection/writeup.md

 Please see IPython notebook for more sample images.
 It is very well commented.

+I crop my main image of y index from 400 to 650 default and use different scale to get different size of cars. bigger scale for higher y index fields.
+You can see this section inside my multi_find_cars function.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on eight scales using YUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.

 ### Video Implementation